seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 ```

-The default directory for SeaTable is `/opt/seatable`.

-The following options must be modified:
+The following options must be modified in the YAML file:

 * The password of MariaDB root (MYSQL_ROOT_PASSWORD and DB_ROOT_PASSWD)
+* The use of Let's Encrypt for SSL (SEATABLE_SERVER_LETSENCRYPT)
+* The host name (SEATABLE_SERVER_HOSTNAME)

+Optional customizable options in the docker-compose.yml are:

+* The volume paths for the container db
+* The volume path for the container seatable

 * The image tag of the SeaTable version to install (image)
-* The host name (SEATABLE_SERVER_HOSTNAME)
 * The time zone (TIME_ZONE)

-The volume directories of the database and SeaTable data can be modified if necessary.
-In the remainder of these instructions, their default paths for the volume directories are used.

-### Initialize Database
+### Initializing the Database

 Initialize the database by running docker-compose: